drmohundro/drmohundro.github.io/about.md

 PowerShell to .NET User Groups in the area as well as topics such as JavaScript.

 I'm a Christian, a husband, and a father.
-I've got two daughters, one by [birth](/blog/2011/06/24/introducing-daila-joy/) and one by [adoption](/blog/2014/04/01/adoption-and-my-second-daughter/).
+I've got three daughters, two by [birth](/blog/2011/06/24/introducing-daila-joy/) and one by [adoption](/blog/2014/04/01/adoption-and-my-second-daughter/).
 I like [video games](http://doctormo.tumblr.com/), movies, books, and